mcandre/hadoop-docs-tutorial/README.md

 # ABOUT

+Here's a funny sort of Hello World for distributed Java programming with MapReduce.
 This Hadoop job performs a word count over the complete Sherlock Holmes, and displays the frequencies associated with `Watson`.
-It acts as a funny sort of Hello World for distributed Java programming.

 ```
 $ make